Josephus-P/todo-app/README.md

 }
 ```

-To run Cypress, run: `yarn run cypress open` in the client directory
+To run Cypress, make sure the server and app are running and then run: `yarn cy:run` in the root directory

 ## Mocha/Chai
 Running the Mocha/Chai tests will require an extra environment variable;